The Bankrate promise

-Work-study is a type of federal financial aid that allows students to work a part-time job while enrolled in school.
-While students may use their work-study pay in any way they choose, the goal of work-study is to help students pay for tuition and other college-related expenses.
+Work-study is a type of federal financial aid that allows students who demonstrate financial need to work part-time while enrolled in school.
+Your FAFSA results help determine your eligibility for this needs-based program.
+While you may use work-study pay for any expense, its primary goal is to help you pay for tuition and other college-related expenses.

 Each college has its own form of work-study, but in many cases, jobs are available on campus through the university.
 In other cases, you may find a job at an off-campus agency or nonprofit.